Hawaii Water Quality at a Glance

 Health Effects: Gastrointestinal problems, neurological effects, skin irritation, respiratory issues, and potential long-term impacts from chronic exposure to petroleum hydrocarbons and chemical additives

-Current Status: November 2021 Red Hill spill contaminated water for over 90,000 people, ongoing health concerns despite official clearances, multiple lawsuits pending Regulatory Response: DOH enhanced monitoring and military accountability measures, community health assessments, and remediation requirements
+Current Status: November 2021 Red Hill spill contaminated water for over 93,000 people, with 87% of surveyed residents reporting illness from contamination, ongoing health concerns despite official clearances, multiple lawsuits pending Regulatory Response: DOH enhanced monitoring and military accountability measures, community health assessments, and remediation requirements

 Please read – our information